 - Stage manager: Liam Hlede

-Rozman’s Baal will be neither a translation nor an adaptation, but rather an entirely autonomous work.
-Roza will build primarily on the extremely egocentrical attitude of the Brechtian character towards the society.
-He will move the story to the modern time and our environment, so the national themes will be a little more emphasised.
-His Baal will be, compared to the original versions, more connected and light-hearted in text, as he writes dialogues in verse; he wishes to create a slightly tragic, but also cynical-entertaining musical.
-As the original Baal, the poet, is the “child” of a young Brecht, he will ascribe some of his youthful poetry to him.
+Rozman’s Baal is neither a translation nor an adaptation, but rather an entirely autonomous work.
+Roza built primarily on the extremely egocentrical attitude of the Brechtian character towards the society.
+He moved the story to the modern time and our environment, so the national themes are a little more emphasised.
+His Baal is, compared to the original versions, more connected and light-hearted in text, as he writes dialogues in verse; he created a slightly tragic, but also cynical-entertaining musical.
+As the original Baal, the poet, is the “child” of a young Brecht, he ascribed some of his youthful poetry to him.
 And this poetry is the main reason why Vito Taufer chose Rozman as the author who’d move Brecht’s character to here and now: he remembered how he heard Roza interpret his poetry for the first time back in 1980s, the poem Mickey the Crocodile, with a somewhat child-like title, but really a very bloody content.
-And this mix of naïveté and horror is expected of Rozman’s Baal.
+And precisely this mix of naïveté and horror is what distinguishes their Baal.

 Just like Brecht’s hero, Roza’s also speaks, thinks and does whatever he wants.
 He writes juicy verses out of the blind spots of social anomaly, so that, as he says, the truth hurts the most/those pumped up morons/with dirty consciousness/but think we all have to eat out of their hand/and lick their arse.
 The brilliant cast, totally committed to the pleasure of acting, creates a performance that roars in its elemental lust for life.
 It is all just a game, the ecstasy of a brilliantly sung number, the superior acting, laughter that a white girly dress on a body of a fifty-something male evokes in the audience, and his heels, and his hairy legs.
 The cabaret devours the decaying, abused body of a fifteen-year-old, the Catholic church paedophilia, the betrayed, the humiliated, the insulted and the cheated, and Baal sings: For life to run as painlessly as it can/and our consciousness and other things gnaw at us as little as they can/each one must build/a high defence wall /lock up his castle and protect the treasure of his favourite pleasure.